 What is an after-school nanny or sitter — and do you need one?

-As a working mom of four (with one on the way), Megan Metzger and her husband have something of a secret weapon for juggling it all: their after-school nanny.
+As a working mom of five, Megan Metzger and her husband have something of a secret weapon for juggling it all: their after-school nanny.
 The family’s nanny picks up their kids from three different schools, helps with their homework, gets dinner ready and tidies up — all before they get home from work.

 “She is amazing,” Metzger says.
 “The duties that she takes off my plate and my husband's plate allow us to spend quality time with the children instead of all the little nuances that have to be done to help a home function.”